 ”I’m learning to fly, but I ain’t got wings,” late Tom Petty once sang.
-Getting a computer or a smart phone/tablet feels just like that if one wishes learning to code.
-I switch the device on, now what?
+For me, getting a computer or a smart phone/tablet feels just like that: I switch the device on, now what?
 Of course I want to use the device and use the apps that are available for it.
 But how do I develop apps myself?
 How do I add new capabilities?

 Note: “Learning To Code” is also the banner of an initiative to teach every student the basic skills of software development.
 This also results in the debate whether everyone actually should learn these skills.
 This debate is beyond the scope of this site.
-I assume that if you like reading about my explorations, you also like coding in.
-Whether that means if you actually will start coding or not, both are fine for me.
+I assume that if you like reading about my explorations, you also like coding.
+Whether that means if you actually will code yourself or not, does not matter for me.
 If you would like to get started but you don’t know how, do drop me a line.
 I’ll gladly help you out where I can.

 Find all posts about coding here.
 And leave your email address to stay updated below.